 If you’re interested in starting your own IV hydration business, there are a few things you’ll need to do in order to get reach your business goals.

 Check with your local government regarding which health care provider may own clinics.

 This goes for a nurse practitioner, physician assistant, or registered nurse.
 Several states including California and Texas consider piercing the skin and substance or drug administration a medical practice or procedure.

 Many states have what is called a “corporate practice of medicine.”

-This is a policy that many states have enacted to stop lay people or lay groups from recruiting a licensed physician or offering expert medical services.
+This is a policy that many states have enacted to stop lay people or lay groups from recruiting a medical director (licensed physician) or offering expert medical services.

 Speak with a lawyer.

 You definitely want to design a business model that is legal.
 An attorney that specializes in medical collaborative practices will help you figure out laws that impact your practice.

 They can also help draft your legal documents such as policies and procedures.
 It’s a good idea to seek counsel up front in order to avoid legal issues down the line.